St Mary Magdalene Church, Newark-on-Trent

 of Newark-on-Trent in Nottinghamshire, England.
-It is dedicated to Mary Magdalene and is the tallest structure in the town.
+It is an Anglican church dedicated to Mary Magdalene and is the tallest structure in the town.
+It is one of the highest church buildings in the UK and the tallest in Nottinghamshire.

 There has been a church on this site for 1,000 years.
 The present church is built in the Gothic style, with parts dating from the 12th century.
-St Mary Magdalene's is one of the largest parish churches in England and is regarded as one of the finest.
+A Grade I listed building, St Mary Magdalene's is one of the largest parish churches in England and is regarded as one of the finest.

-It is a Grade I listed building.

-St Mary Magdalene's is an active parish church, with nine services per week and serving the community with youth and children's programmes.
+It is an active parish church, with nine services per week and serving the community with youth and children's programmes.
 The church has a ring of bells, fine organ and a choir founded in 1532.

 In his 2009 book England's Thousand Best Churches, Simon Jenkins awards the church four stars, saying: "Built over the two centuries of Perpendicular ascendancy after the Black Death, it piles high above its constricted urban site.
 A style so often dull is here exhilarating, the vistas mystic, the furnishings rich...
 The Nave is a wonder of proportion.
 Pevsner attributes this to the old Decorated plan, giving the aisles breadth, while the later masons added height."

 History

 The present church is the third on this site.

 In about 1180 the church was substantially rebuilt, with a crypt that still exists.
-The piers of the crossing, and the west tower date from circa 1220, with the spire being about 100 years later.
-The greater part of the church- the nave with its aisles and clerestory, and the chancel are 15th century, with transepts and chapels added in the early 16th century.
-The mid 19th century saw a thorough restoration by Sir George Gilbert Scott, and further restoration was made in the 20th century by Sir Ninian Comper and others.
+The piers of the crossing, and the west tower, date from around 1220, and the spire from about 100 years later.
+The greater part of the church (the nave with its aisles and clerestory, and the chancel) are 15th century, with transepts and chapels added in the early 16th century.
+The mid 19th century saw a thorough restoration by Sir George Gilbert Scott, and there was further restoration in the 20th century by Sir Ninian Comper and others.

 Architecture

 The Church of St Mary Magdalene, Newark, is a large Gothic church, with aisled and clerestoried nave and chancel, transepts, and a single tower topped by a spire, at the western end.
 On the south side is a two-storey porch with a library over it.
 There is a vestry to the side of the south chancel aisle.
-The exterior has crenellated parapets, except, on the south aisle, where the west end terminates in a large gable and is set with a tall window, making the west front asymmetrical.
+The exterior has crenellated parapets, except on the south aisle, where the west end terminates in a large gable and is set with a tall window, making the west front asymmetrical.
 The material is ashlar masonry.